JamieKaczor/regexTutorial/README.md

 # regexTutorial

 This tutorial is to explain what a regular expression, or regex, is and how they are used in the world of coding.
-Firstly, a regular expression is a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of text.
+Firstly, a regular expression is a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of code.
 Think of it as a heat seeking missile variant of Ctrl+F(or Command+F on a Mac).
 Whereas the normal 'find' feature can be bland and one-note, by using regular expression, a programmer can widen the scope of a search, while also applying very defined filters.

 ## Summary